Posted in | News | Technology

 Results and Discussion

-ChatGPT -3 consistently assigned a score of 2 to the efficiency and resilience of SC infrastructure factors.
-However, the score for environmental sustainability varied among these SC domains.
-Alternatively, Google Bard demonstrated a broader score range across all three SC performance parameters, attributed to its real-time training through Google search.
+ChatGPT-3 consistently assigned a score of 2 to the efficiency and resilience of SC infrastructure factors.
+However, the score for environmental sustainability varied among these domains.
+In contrast, Google Bard demonstrated a broader score range across all three SC performance parameters, likely due to its real-time training through Google search.

-During Round 1 of result validation, a consensus of 80% was achieved for only 17 of the 26 attributes and two domains.
-Alternatively, an 80% consensus level was reached for the remaining nine variables and their respective importance domains after Round 2.
-Thus, the Delphi technique improved the AI-generated evaluation framework by utilizing iterative expert consensus.
+During Round 1 of result validation, an 80 % consensus was reached for only 17 of the 26 attributes and two domains.
+However, after Round 2, this consensus level was achieved for the remaining nine variables and their respective importance domains.
+This demonstrates the efficacy of the Delphi technique in refining the AI-generated evaluation framework by leveraging iterative expert feedback.

-SB services for the SC energy infrastructure domain were the most important within the framework, achieving a maximum impact of 32.67%.
-The second most prioritized domain was smart water management services, with a 23.96% impact on SB integration into SC, followed by the security domain, with a 19.96% impact.
-Alternatively, smart mobility services, crucial to mitigating SC traffic congestion, had a 17.42% impact.
-Finally, smart waste management services represented a minimum of 5.99% impact on the total integration into SC.
+Within the framework, SB services for SC energy infrastructure were considered most critical, achieving a maximum impact of 32.67 %.
+Smart water management services ranked second with a 23.96 % impact on SB integration into SC, followed by the security domain at 19.96 %.
+In comparison, smart mobility services, which play a key role in reducing SC traffic congestion, had a 17.42 % impact.
+Finally, smart waste management services had the smallest impact at 5.99 % on total SC integration.

-The selected case studies on the SB integration in SC demonstrated the maximum score for The Edge in Amsterdam, notably in the energy, water, and security domains.
-Alternatively, Ongos Valley performed exceptionally well in waste management and security domains.
-However, NUS, One Angel Square, and Reliance MET City exhibited some deficiencies compared to the ideal model despite notable levels of integration.
+The selected case studies on SB integration in SC further supported these findings.
+The Edge in Amsterdam scored the highest across the energy, water, and security domains.
+On the other hand, Ongos Valley excelled in waste management and security.
+Despite strong levels of integration, NUS, One Angel Square, and Reliance MET City demonstrated some deficiencies compared to the ideal model.

 Conclusion

-Overall, the researchers comprehensively evaluated the impacts of SB services on SC performance using advanced AI tools.
-Apart from determining the weightage of the influence of different SB services, the proposed framework was successfully applied to analyze how SB services correspond with SC aims of efficiency, resilience, and environmental sustainability through five case studies.
+Overall, the researchers conducted a comprehensive evaluation of the impacts of SB services on SC performance using advanced AI tools.
+Beyond determining the weight of influence of various SB services, the proposed framework effectively analyzed how these services align with SC goals of efficiency, resilience, and environmental sustainability, as demonstrated through five case studies.

-However, this study focused only on the technological aspects of integrating SBs into SCs.
-The human factors, long-term sustainability, user acceptance, and cost-effectiveness of SB solutions are important for successful SC integration.
-Thus, the researchers suggest expanding the framework’s application to a broader range of SB initiatives to improve decision-making on infrastructure development, resource allocation, and sustainability measures.
+However, the study primarily focused on the technological aspects of integrating SBs into SCs, leaving out critical considerations such as human factors, long-term sustainability, user acceptance, and the cost-effectiveness of SB solutions.
+To ensure successful SC integration, it is essential to account for these factors.
+Therefore, the researchers recommend expanding the framework's application to encompass a wider range of SB initiatives.
+This broader approach would enhance decision-making regarding infrastructure development, resource allocation, and sustainability strategies.

 Journal Reference